ctcl-bregis/cams/docs/database/devtypes.md

 #### Column: datatype

 - autointeger: Integer data type, is not included in forms or is editable by the end user, used as the CAMS device ID
+- decimal: Number with decimal values, minimum and maximum values are defined by the "min" and "max" columns respectively
+- dropdown: String value that has predefined values, ddfile column links the file with dropdown - decimal: Number with decimal values, minimum and maximum values are defined by the "min" and "max" columns respectively
 - integer: Whole number, minimum and maximum values are defined by the "min" and "max" columns respectively
 - text: String value
-- dropdown: String value that has predefined values, ddfile column links the file with dropdown choices

 Currently not implemented but planned to be added soon: